 A student must successfully complete the general requirements for graduation in either the catalog in effect at the time of admission or in a subsequent one.
 A student out of school more than two years must re-enter under the catalog in force at that time.
-Transfer students see page 33.
+See requirements for transfer student admission in the Admission section.